Lisa Randall

-Lisa Randall (born June 18, 1962) is an American theoretical physicist and Frank B. Baird, Jr. Professor of Science at Harvard University.
+Lisa Joy Randall (born June 18, 1962) is an American theoretical physicist and Frank B. Baird, Jr. Professor of Science at Harvard University.
 Her research includes the fundamental forces of nature and dimensions of space.
 She studies the Standard Model, supersymmetry, possible solutions to the hierarchy problem concerning the relative weakness of gravity, cosmology of dimensions, baryogenesis, cosmological inflation, and dark matter.
-She contributed to the Randall–Sundrum model, first published in 1999 with Raman Sundrum.
+She co-developed the Randall–Sundrum model, first published in 1999 with Raman Sundrum.

 Early life and education

 Randall was born in Queens, New York City, New York.
 She graduated from Stuyvesant High School in 1980, where she was a classmate of fellow physicist and science popularizer Brian Greene.
 She won first place in the 1980 Westinghouse Science Talent Search at the age of 18 and was also named a National Merit Scholar.
 She attended Harvard University, where she took Math 55, earned a BA in physics in 1983 and a PhD in theoretical particle physics in 1987 under Howard Georgi.